 Providers can submit claim payment reconsiderations verbally, in writing, or electronically.
-Providers have the ability to submit claim reconsideration requests through the Availity Portal with more robust functionality.
+Providers have the ability to submit claim reconsideration requests through Availity with more robust functionality.
 For providers, this means an enhanced experience when:

 - Filing a claim payment reconsideration. - Sending supporting documentation. - Checking the status of your claim payment reconsideration. - Viewing your claim payment reconsideration history.